schitresh/computer_science/database_system/11_file_organization.md

 - Data is stored in the form of tables in the database
   - But in physical memory it is stored in the form of files
 - File organization refers to logical relationships among various records that constitute the file
-  - Particularly with respect to identification and access to any specifi record
+  - Particularly with respect to identification and access to any specific record

 ## Types of File Organization
 - Sequential File Organization
   - Pile File Method: Records are stored sequentially in the order of insertion in tables
   - Sorted File Method: Records are inserted in a sorted sequence based on primary or any other key
-  - We canot jump on a particular record, but have to move in a sequential manner
+  - We cannot jump on a particular record, but have to move in a sequential manner
 - Heap File Organization
   - Records are inserted at the end as data blocks
   - If a data block is full, the new record is stored in some other block in the memory